 Search engine marketing (SEM)

 Forms the context upon which online operates.
-SEM is marketing online by is directing internet traffic to a web page by procuring advertisement lots on search portals or search engines.
+SEM directs internet traffic to a web page by procuring advertisements on search portals or search engines.
 SEM is a broad aspect encompassing search engine optimisation (SEO) and paid search advertising (PSA).

 PSA focuses on acquiring leads by attaching advertisements on search portals.
 PSA works best in the form of pay-per-click campaigns (PPC) while SEO is the employing of boosting searches skills to safeguard good ratings with search portals.